plouc/go-marto/marto/README.md

 s.Append("GET", "http://google.com", nil)
 ````

-Now you will spawn a request every 100ms until the desired count.
+Now you will spawn a request every 100ms until the desired count is reached.

 Consider this other example: